lagzian/SS-Collector/README.md

 # Shadowsocks Configurations

 This repository contains a list of Shadowsocks configurations that you can use for secure and private internet browsing.
+The configuration list is updated automatically every 12 hours.

 ## Subscribe to Shadowsocks Configs